CodeDV8/go-ecom-api/README.md

-# go-ecom-api
+# go-ecom-plugin-api

-API for go-ecom
+API plugin for go-ecom